Analysis | Joe Biden’s victory speech, annotated

 The American story is about slow, yet steadily widening the opportunities in America.
 And make no mistake, too many dreams have been deferred for too long.
 We must make the promises of the country real for everybody, no matter their race, their ethnicity, their faith, their identity or their disability.

-Folks, America has always is shaped by inflection points by moments in time.
+Folks, America has always, is shaped, by inflection points, by moments in time.
 We’ve made hard decisions about who we are and what we want to be.
 Lincoln in 1860 coming to save the Union.
 FDR in 1932, promising a beleaguered country a new deal.
 JFK in 1960 pledging a new frontier.
 And twelve years ago, when Barack Obama made history, he told us, yes, we can.

-Well folks, we stand at an inflection point.
+Well, folks, we stand at an inflection point.
 We have an opportunity to defeat despair, to build a nation of prosperity and purpose.
 We can do it.
 I know we can.
-I've long talked about the battle for the soul of America.
+I’ve long talked about the battle for the soul of America.
 We must restore the soul of America.
 Our nation is shaped by the constant battle between our better angels and our darkest impulses.
 And what presidents say in this battle matters.
-It's time for our better angels to prevail.
+It’s time for our better angels to prevail.
 Tonight, the whole world is watching America, and I believe in our best, America is a beacon for the globe.

 We will lead not only by the example of our power, but by the power of our example.
-I know I've always -- believed many of you heard me say it — I've always believed we can define America in one word: possibilities.
-That in America, everyone should be given an opportunity to go as far as their dreams and God given-ability will take them.
+I know I’ve always — believe many of you heard me say it — I’ve always believed we can define America in one word: possibilities.
+That in America, everyone should be given an opportunity to go as far as their dreams and God-given ability will take them.

 You see, I believe in the possibilities of this country.
 We’re always looking ahead.
 Ahead to an America that is freer and more just.
 Ahead to an America that creates jobs with dignity and respect.
 Ahead to an America that cures diseases like cancer and Alzheimer’s.
 Ahead to an America that never leaves anyone behind.
-Ahead an America that never gives up, never gives in this great nation.
+Ahead to an America that never gives up, never gives in, this great nation.

 It’s always been a bad bet to bet against America.
 We’re good people.
 This is the United States of America.
 There’s never been anything, never been anything we’ve been not able to do when we’ve done it together.